NCEAS/scicomp/README.md

-# scicomp
-Scientific Computing at NCEAS
+# Miscellaneous Scripts developed by NCEAS Scientific Computing team that might have interest to others